 Right to Information Act 2009

-The Right to Information Act 2009 commenced on 1 July 2010 and provides for greater access to information held by government bodies.
-View more information and download a Right to Information Application Form at the Right to Information Act page.
+The Right to Information Act 2009 governs access to information held by government bodies.
+To make a Right to Information request, download an application form at the Right to Information Act page.